arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why, in a SOA, long-lived transactions are discorauged and Sagas are suggested instead?
 * What are the differences between Soa and Microservices?
 * Let's talk about web services versioning, version compatibility and breaking changes.
+* What's the difference between a transaction and a compensation operation in a saga, in SOA?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>